lilyhe123/lilyhe123.github.io/content/posts/quotes-by-carl-jung.md

 > In all chaos there is a cosmos, in all disorder a secret order.

 > Show me a sane man and I will cure him for you.

-> I am not what happened to me, I am what I choose to become.